 If the weight of an item isn’t listed, look for actual materials.
 For instance, my Braxton Sleeper Sofa from Joybird is made out of Kiln-dried hardwood that is responsibly-sourced wood.
 So not only is it solid wood, but they also love the earth!
 Win-win.
 Not to mention the lighter the piece of furniture the more it’s going to scoot all over the room.

 I hope this helped make your decorating journey a little easier.
 Navigating furniture shopping online doesn’t have to be difficult.
 Once you find a brand you love and trust it also keeps getting easier because you know where to come back to.
-If there’s something I’m missing, I’d love for you to share below.
-Happy Shopping
+If there’s something I’m missing, or you have any good online shopping tips, I’d love for you to share below.
+Happy Shopping!